arbor-sim/arbor/doc/concepts/interconnectivity.rst

    the synaptic cleft, and the receiving synapse into a simple pair `(weight, delay)` it is unclear 'where' the action potential is located at the time of deletion relative to the locus of disconnection.
 Thus, it was decided to deliver spike events regardless.
-This is will not cause issues when the transition is slow and smooth, ie weights decays over time towards a small value and then the connection is removed.
+This will not cause issues when the transition is slow and smooth, i.e., weights decay over time towards a small value and then the connection is removed.
 However, drastic and/or frequent changes across busy synapses might cause unexpected behaviour.